a-rudenko/webgl-tech-particles/README.md

 <h2>Settings</h2>

-Example with basic <a href="https://github.com/a-rudenko/webgl-tech-particles/blob/main/settings.json" target="_blank">
+Example with basic <a href="https://github.com/a-rudenko/webgl-tech-particles/blob/main/settings.json">
 settings</a>.

+<i>You can also export settings from the <a href="https://a-rudenko.github.io/webgl-tech-particles/demo.html">demo</a> version.</i>

 Below is a description of the settings.